 You can sort this, string it, make a necklace, or whatever.
 Very cheap and easy.

-44. A Box (They can use this for a car, a boat, a house, or whatever their imagination dictates.)
+39. A large cardboard box or boxes (They can use this for a car, a boat, a house, or whatever their imagination dictates.)

 These plastic shoe boxes hold some items: